Thursday, 9 May 2024

 Duane Eddy - with his original Gretsch 6120

-My introduction to Duane Eddy came from some Camden records cassette tapes my uncle brought back from the far East in around 1980.
+My introduction to Duane Eddy came from some Camden records cassette tapes my uncle brought probably back from the far East in around 1980.
 I thought they sounded great!

 By 1983 I had gone 'electric' and was into instrumental guitar music in a big way, playing along to music by the Shadows, Cliff Richard's backing band, The Ventures and Duane Eddy.
 Hank Marvin of the Shadows would later record with Duane around 1995.